Learning SQL: HAVING

 Example:

-clause filters orders placed after January 1, 2023. - The
+WHEREclause filters orders placed after January 1, 2023. - The

-clause groups the filtered rows bycustomer_id
+GROUP BYclause groups the filtered rows bycustomer_id. - The

-clause filters the groups to include only those with a total order amount greater than $500.
+HAVINGclause filters the groups to include only those with a total order amount greater than $500.

 Practical Use Cases